menandmice/micetro_docs/guides/implementation/updates.rst

 --------------------
 :guilabel:`Appliance updates` shows if any Appliances have updates pending.
 There are three types of updates:

-* **Minor**: These updates typically include minor improvements or enhancements.
-* **Full**: Full updates are comprehensive and may include significant changes.
+* **Full**: Full updates are the most extensive and involve replacing the entire appliance, typically with the release of a new major version.
+These updates are versioned and around 700MB in size.
+* **Minor**: Minor updates consist of version upgrades, such as 9.4.1, and typically include minor improvements or enhancements.
+They are executed in the same way as full upgrades, using partition swap.
+For example, the 9.4.2 update includes all changes made in 9.4.1, so it's okay to go directly from 9.4.0 to 9.4.2.
+However, for customers with older appliance versions prior to 9.4, it's necessary to first install the 9.4.0 full upgrade before deploying 9.4.1 or 9.4.2.
+These updates are around 2-300MB in size.
-* **Patch**: Patch updates address specific issues or vulnerabilities.
+* **Patch**: Patch updates are minor adjustments to individual components, such as BIND or ISC DHCP.
+They address specific issues or vulnerabilities.

-Updates are downloaded and then deployed.
-The :guilabel:`Status column shows the update status.
+Update Status
+^^^^^^^^^^^^^
+The update process involves downloading and deploying updates, which are reflected in the :guilabel:`Status column.

+* **Available**: Updates are ready for application but have not been downloaded yet.
+* **Deployed**: Updates have been applied and fully deployed.
+* **Partially deployed**: Updates have been downloaded but not applied to every applicable appliance in the system.
+* **Downloaded**: Similar to **Partially deployed**, but updates have not been applied to any appliance in the system.
+* **Downloading**: This is a temporary state indicating that the patch or upgrade is currently being downloaded.

 .. note::
    It is recommended to update individual appliances one at a time to avoid simultaneous downtime for all appliances.